Alternative Text Formats

-- Students must buy the materials they wish to have converted and provide the CAE with proof of purchase.
+- Students must buy the materials they wish to have converted and provide Disability Services with proof of purchase.
 Most publishing companies require proof of purchase before they send an alternative text.

-- If the material is being scanned, students must provide the CAE with a copy of the course syllabus.
+- If the material is being scanned, students must provide Disability Services with a copy of the course syllabus.
 Materials will be scanned in sections according to the reading schedule of the course.

-- Students will be contacted via email when their materials are ready to be picked up at the CAE.
+- Students will be contacted via email when their materials are ready to be picked up at Disability Services.

-- Students will return all materials to the CAE no later than the last day of the semester.
+- Students will return all materials to Disability Services no later than the last day of the semester.